bertie-wheen/dsa-2023-4/labs/lab2/README.md

       - Then again run `git pull`

 There's a great setup guide (thanks to Joshua Kybett) about all of this (with screenshots and extra tips) available on Canvas, which is worth a read-through (particularly if you don't understand a step or are having problems).
+There's also a Mac-specific guide on Canvas for those of you who need it (thanks to Val Knight).

 ---